-In December 2013, the UK National Screening Committee concluded that "a national screening programme to detect COPD at an early stage is not recommended." (http://www.screening.nhs.uk/copd, accessed 11.
-October 2014).
-However, several strategies for case finding have been proposed.
-These could be active (sending questionnaires to patients) or opportunistic (identifying people with potential COPD at surgery visits) [Jordan et al. Thorax 2010;65:492-498].
-Further work from this research group suggests that the opportunistic approach is both more effective and cost effective [Haroon S et al. Br | Gen Pract 2013;63(606):e55-62].
-By narrowing the criteria for further evaluation the yield increases.
+In December 2013, the UK National Screening Committee concluded that 'a national screening programme to detect COPD at an early stage is not recommended.'17 However, several strategies for case finding have been proposed.
+These could be active (sending questionnaires to patients) or opportunistic (identifying people with potential COPD at surgery visits).18 Further work from this research group suggests that the opportunistic approach is both more effective and cost effective.19 By narrowing the criteria for further evaluation the yield increases.
 Of course, there is a greater risk of missing those with the illness.
-Regardless of the strategy used, the target group in the UK is smokers, age 35 and over [Price et al PCR] 2009; 18(3):216-223] or age 40 and over [Tinkelman et al 2007; 16(1):41-48].
-Patients should be asked about respiratory symptoms or any history of recurrent chest infections.
-Scoring schemes have been developed.
-[Price et al PCR/ 2011;20(1):15-22].
-A positive response will lead to objective assessment.
-Some advocate the use of mini-spirometers to EXCLUDE those with normal lung function before progressing to full spirometry for the remainder.
-[Frith et al, PCR] 2011;20(2):190-198].
+Regardless of the strategy used, the target group in the UK is smokers, age 35 years and over20 or age 40 years and over.21 Patients should be asked about respiratory symptoms or any history of recurrent chest infections.
+Scoring schemes have been developed.22 A positive response will lead to objective assessment.
+Some advocate the use of mini-spirometers to EXCLUDE those with normal lung function before progressing to full spirometry for the remainder.23